 I said, “Yea.”

 She blew her kiss and the world spun, twisted, and we landed in her field of dreams.
 The sun was down.
 Somehow the scene seemed greyer than usual.
-It may have been missing a few plants as well.
+There were fewer plants as well.
 We sat side by side like before.

 She asked, “What is it, Guhya?
 Are you feeling any better yet?”